Simple Git workflow is simple

 --no-ff.
 This will preserve the context of the work and will make it easy to revert the whole feature if needed.
 Here are the commands:

-git checkout master git pull origin master git merge --no-ff PRJ-123-awesome-feature
+git checkout main git pull origin main git merge --no-ff PRJ-123-awesome-feature

 If you followed the advice above and you have used